glankk/gz/USAGE.md

 -   **Blue:** Hurtboxes; take damage.
 -   **White:** Bumpboxes; pushes and/or get pushed.

+The types of colliders to show can be selected with the **hit**, **hurt**, and **bump** options.
 It's common for objects to have multiple overlapping hitboxes of different types.

+Enabling **show paths** will display all of the paths that are defined in the current scene.
+These are usually waypoints for NPC's.
+Each point in the path will be displayed when **points** is enabled, and a line will be drawn between subsequent points when **lines** is enabled.
+The path display can be translucent or opaque as selected by the **translucent** option.

 #### 2.2.2 Free camera
 The free camera function provides full control of the game's camera.
 When